Eomm/blog-posts/posts/bonus-video-streaming.md

 Range: bytes=1000001-
 ```

-Note that the `Range` header is typically used to request byte-ranges, but it can also be used to implement a pagination-like system where the range is a slice of a list of items—such as a range of users, because the specification allows custom units!
+Note that the `Range` header is typically used to request byte-ranges, but it can also be used to implement a pagination-like system where the range is a slice of a list of items — such as a range of users — because the specification allows custom units!
 This was an [interesting topic on StackOverflow](https://stackoverflow.com/q/21765555/3309466), and I am mentioning it because it can be an interesting exercise for the mind to compare and contrast different ideas between developers!

 **Errors:**